 In July 2014, the School entered into a Management Agreement, with the School Board that provides operational, management and administrative services to the School.
 The School Board coordinates the management and administrative duties required to operate the School.
 The School Board reports to the School's Board of Directors and advises it of the systems established for administrative duties.
 The School Board's services include, but are not limited to, staffing recommendations, human resource coordination, regulatory compliance, corporate records maintenance, and the bookkeeping, budgeting, cash management and financial reporting required by the Board of Directors.
-The Management Agreement provides that the School shall pay the School Board a management fee of (i) \$440 per K-5 student FTE up to 400 students, and \$110 for each FTE above 400, and (ii) \$250 per FTE student enrolled in the preschool program for each fiscal year and as negotiated annually thereafter, but not ever less than \$440 up to 400 students, and \$110 for each student thereafter per K-5 student FTE and \$250 per preschool FTE student, for each fiscal year.
+The Management Agreement provides that the School shall pay the School Board a management fee of (i) \$340 per K-5 student FTE up to 400 students, and \$110 for each FTE above 400, and (ii) \$200 per FTE student enrolled in the preschool program for each fiscal year and as negotiated annually thereafter, but not ever less than \$340 up to 400 students, and \$110 for each student thereafter per K-5 student FTE and \$200 per preschool FTE student, for each fiscal year.
 The term of the Management Agreement shall be in effect the same as those for the term of the Charter unless earlier terminated.
-Management fees incurred under the management agreement for the year ended June 30, 2020, totaled \$278,160.
-This amount was due to the School Board as of June 30, 2020.
+Management fees incurred under the management agreement for the year ended June 30, 2021, totaled \$229,230.

-During the year ended June 30, 2020, the School incurred \$50,000 for information technology services the School Board rendered, which is included under the function instruction related technology.
-This amount was due to the School Board as of June 30, 2020.
+During the year ended June 30, 2021, the School incurred \$50,000 for information technology services the School Board rendered, which is included under the function instruction related technology.

-During the year ended June 30, 2020, the School also purchased approximately \$38,450 of supplies and other services from the School Board.
+During the year ended June 30, 2021, the School also purchased approximately \$9,500 of supplies and other services from the School Board.